 Prepare the Tofu

-- If you are using tofu that comes in a plastic container, drain the block of tofu and remove it from the package.
+- Drain the block of tofu and remove it from the package.
 Cut the tofu into 3/4-inch cubes.

-- Add 8 cups of water and salt to a saucepan and bring it to boil.
+- Add 8 cups of water and 2 teaspoons salt to a saucepan and bring it to boil.
 Remove the saucepan from heat.

 - Using a skimmer or slotted spoon, carefully lower the tofu cubes into the hot water.
-Let the tofu sit in hot water as you prepare the sauce (see note 6).
+Let the tofu sit in hot water as you prepare the sauce.

 Prepare the Sauce

-- Drizzle the sesame oil over the tofu.
-Garnish the bowl with the dark green parts of the scallion.
-Serve with jasmine rice.
+- Drizzle a tiny bit of sesame oil over the tofu.
+Garnish the tofu with the dark green parts of the scallion.
+Serve with jasmine rice or brown rice.

 Notes

-- Some silken tofu comes in 14-ounce packages, which also works for this recipe.
+- Some soft or silken tofu comes in 14-ounce packages, which also works for this recipe.

 Reiko says